apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 `SOURCE` must be a valid path/uri to an existing Segment Store.
 `DESTINATION` must be a valid path/uri for the resulting Segment Store.

-The optional `--last [Integer]` argument can be used to control the maximum number of revisions to be copied from the journal (default is 1).

 Both are specified as `PATH | cloud-prefix:URI`.
 Please refer to the [Remote Segment Stores](#remote-segment-stores) section for details on how to correctly specify connection URIs.

+The optional `--last [Integer]` argument can be used to control the maximum number of revisions to be copied from the journal (default is 1).

+The optional `--flat [Boolean]` argument can be specified for allowing the copy process to write the segments at `DESTINATION` in a flat hierarchy, that is without writing them in tar archives.

+The optional `--max-size-gb <MAX_SIZE_GB>` argument can be used for specifying to copy up to `MAX_SIZE_GB` segments from `SOURCE`.

 To enable logging during segment copy a Logback configuration file has to be injected via the `logback.configurationFile` property.